eddyerburgh/jest-serializer-vue/README.md

 1. Both versions automatically remove `data-server-rendered="true"`.
 1. This version automatically removes `data-test="whatever"` from your snapshots.
+1. This version automatically removes `data-v-1234abcd=""` from snapshots.
+1. This version will display JSON data stored in HTML attributes instead of `href="[object Object]"`
 1. This version has much better snapshot defaults.
 1. This version lets you control your snapshot formatting with an API.
 1. Edd is busy and not maintaining his Vue repos right now.
-Cool dude though.
+Cool dude though :sunglasses:.

 ## What do you mean by "much better snapshot defaults"?